 I recommend doubling this recipe if you want to insure leftovers.
 It doesn’t take much extra work, and the pay-off is that lunch the next day is already made!

 With a blend of ancho chili powder, paprika, cumin, and a squeeze of lime juice, these tacos have layers of warming, spicy flavors.

-See how to make chickpea tacos here:
+See how easy it is to make chickpea tacos in this video:

 Disclaimer: Post contains Amazon affiliate link.